 We Want Closer Commutes for 10,000 Drivers in BC

 We can cut commuting traffic by over 5% within 18 months.
 Analysts predict that cutting traffic congestion across the Lower Mainland will boost the regional economy by hundreds of millions of dollars.
 That's an ROI on implementation costs of over 100 times.
-Finance Minister Carole James: the sooner we start, the sooner our economy will benefit.
+Finance Minister Carole James: the sooner we start, the sooner our economy and individual citizens will benefit.
 People with closer commutes are more likely to ditch their single-occupancy driving and switch to transit, which Translink CEO Kevin Desmond, Parliamentary Secretary for Translink Bowinn Ma, Mayors' Council Chair Jonathan Cote and Municipal Affairs Minister Selina Robinson want to happen.

 By signing this petition, you are directly asking the Government to expedite the roll-out of this proven program.
 The "powers that be" need to hear that you are expecting prompt action:

-Cabinet can enact a Section 224 Regulation change to the Occupational Health and Safety Regulation of the Workers Compensation Act to mandate that all large employers assess and implement employee commute reduction strategies.
+- Cabinet can enact a Section 224 Regulation change to the Occupational Health and Safety Regulation of the Workers Compensation Act to mandate that all large employers assess and implement employee commute reduction strategies.
 [A Section 224 Regulation was how last year Cabinet forbid employers from requiring restaurant servers to wear high heels.]
-WorkSafe CEO Diana Miles can ask Labour Minister Harry Bains to champion this pivotal regulation change through Cabinet.
+WorkSafe CEO Diana Miles can ask Labour Minister Harry Bains to champion this pivotal regulation change through Cabinet, or...

 Everyone wins, including our environment, road safety, infrastructure capacity, and affordability.
 We can cut commuting traffic by over 5% within 18 months.